Ruraam/debup/README.md

 This project is licensed under the [GNU General Public License v3.0](LICENSE).

 ---
-> How to automatically update .deb packages downloaded from GitHub on Debian
+> How to automatically update .deb packages downloaded from GitHub on Debian Ubuntu based